Nagios Alerts by Text Message

 }

-We'd recommend testing with simulated first, then a final round of testing with live SMS sends to ensure you've got all the phone numbers correct!
+We recommend testing with simulation first, then doing a final round with live SMS sends to confirm that contact numbers are correct.

 define command {